sowbug/groove/VISION.md

 Software engineers have developed a sixth sense that I'll call **the itch**.
 They feel this itch when they haven't "checked in" to "the repo" for a while.
-"Checking in" means updating your copy of your team's project, and publishing your work to the rest of the team.
+"Checking in" means updating your copy of your team's project, and publishing your work, via the repository, to the rest of the team.
 Engineers exchange feedback by checking in.
 It's how they communicate.

 Checking in is central to the life of a software engineer.
 It's no surprise that we have great check-in tools.
 These tools make it easy to compare your work with